farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

 .. highlight:: ipython
    :linenothreshold: 3

+.. this one is probably overkill right?

+.. |IPython| replace:: :mod:`IPython`

+.. |rst| replace:: reStructured text

-The IPython directive is a stateful shell that can be used in reStructured text files.
+The |IPython| directive is a stateful shell that can be used in reStructured text files.

-The Sphinx documentation project, for those who are unfamiliar, can be used to automatically extract docstrings from valid python code and generate HTML.
+The Sphinx project, for those who are unfamiliar, is used to create documentation from valid Python source in order to generate HTML.

+The generated HTML can then be uploaded online and be served as the official documentation for software projects in the varying languages that Sphinx supports.

-The IPython directive builds on the functionality that Sphinx provides.
-This allows a user to, for example, copy and paste an interactive session in an .rst document that can be useful for parsing and validating IPython code, auto-generating documentation based on the docstrings in source code, and embedding plots based on live data in Sphinx documents.
+The IPython directive builds on this functionality by creating an :rst:directive:`ipython` directive.
+This allows for a user to, for example, copy and paste their interactive session into an |rst| file.

+While generating the HTML, the IPython Sphinx shell can also parse and validate IPython code, syntax highlight source code that's been included literally, and embed plots based on the live embedded data.

 Specifically, the IPython Sphinx extension correctly parses standard IPython prompts, and extracts the input and output lines to generate HTML.